Vbahole/hike-ui/README.md

 8. now you should be able to access the express site from both the ec2 public ip (ec2-34-201-181-141.compute-1.amazonaws.com:3100) or the DNS name (http://hike.vbahole.com:3100/)
 9. Dockerize this entire workflow - then we don't need to install anything on the ec2 instance if we choose an ami that already has docker!

+### Configure git
+this is for the chromebook terminal (not ec2 instances) `git config --global user.email "gooss22@gmail.com"` `git config --global user.name "Vbahole"` but it keeps asking for pw every time

 ### Get some html out there
 On the new ec2 instance if you `curl http://localhost` you will get the nginx test page back.
 The elastic ip is rigged to route 53 so [hike](http://hike.vbahole.com/) should also load this test page, as will the [elastic ip](http://34.201.181.141/)